Insights

 What is AWS SNS?

-AWS Simple Notification Service (SNS) is a messaging service that enables developers to send push notifications, SMS, and emails to end-user and other applications
+AWS Simple Notification Service (SNS) is a messaging service offered by Amazon Web Services that enables developers to send push notifications, SMS, and emails to end-users and other applications.
+When used with other AWS tools like Kinesis and SQS, it offers flexible options for handling data streams and message queues.

 What is SNS used for?

-• Mobile Push Notifications: SNS will abstract the complexities of Android's Firebase cloud messaging and iOS APNS push messaging system into a single endpoint.
-This is very similar to PubNub's Push Notifications feature.
+• Mobile Push Notifications: AWS SNS provides a unified way to send push notifications to Android's Firebase cloud messaging and iOS APNS push messaging systems.
+It simplifies the process to a single endpoint.
+PubNub's Push Notifications offer similar functionality.

-• Email or SMS notifications: Send emails or SMS messages to subscribers such as customers or administrators when events occur.
-For example, you could send a customer an SMS and email when their retail order is confirmed.
+• Email or SMS notifications: This feature allows the sending of emails or SMS messages to subscribers, such as customers or administrators, when events occur.
+For instance, retailers can notify customers via an SMS or email when their orders are confirmed.

-• Application-to-application messaging: Send messages between applications within a distributed system allowing apps to communicate with each other either 1:1 or 1:many.
-This is comparable to PubNub's Pub/Sub messaging system.
+• Application-to-application messaging: AWS SNS can facilitate message communication between applications within a distributed system in a 1:1 or 1:many pattern, much like Kinesis and AWS SQS.
+This is akin to PubNub's Pub/Sub messaging system

 SNS latency